ttompost/In-vitro-method-for-information-calculation/README.md

 # In vitro method for information calculation
-Create and analyze data for MI experiment as described in the following paper: \n Zeldenrust, F., de Knecht, S., Wadman, W. J., Denève, S., Gutkin, B., Knecht, S. De, Denève, S. (2017).
+Create and analyze data for MI experiment as described in the following paper: <br />
+Zeldenrust, F., de Knecht, S., Wadman, W. J., Denève, S., Gutkin, B., Knecht, S. De, Denève, S. (2017).
 Estimating the Information Extracted by a Single Spiking Neuron from a Continuous Input Time Series.
-Frontiers in Computational Neuroscience, 11, 49. doi:10.3389/FNCOM.2017.00049
+Frontiers in Computational Neuroscience, 11, 49. doi:10.3389/FNCOM.2017.00049 <br />
 Please cite this reference when using this method.

 # About